magdalena70/Front-End-JavaScript/JS-Frameworks-AngularJS/Issue-Tracking-System/README.md

 - Login and Register User Screen: Route: '#/'

 Authorized users only ( else redirect the user to the Login and Register screen ):
-- User Dashboard: Route: '#/'
+- User Dashboard ( includes the user’s assigned issues and all the projects that user has an assigned issue or he is a project's leader): Route: '#/'
 - Project's Details Page ( includes project's all issues for admin only and assigned issues for user ): Route: '#/projects/:id'
 - Edit Project Page ( project's leader and admin only; project's leader can not change the leader ): Route: '#/projects/:id/edit'
 - Add Issue in Current Project Page ( project’s leader and admin only ): Route: '#/projects/:id/add-issue'